DjebbZ/marionette-first-app/README.md

 This app is using [Bower](http://bower.io/), [Pure.css](http://purecss.io/), [Marionette](http://marionettejs.com/) and [jQuery](http://jquery.com/).
 I also replaced the local cats images by cats placeholder images from [lorempixel](http://lorempixel.com/)

+There are two implementations of the application using differents modules strategies :

-This implemenation uses no module format, everything is in one js file and in the global scope.
-Most straightforward (and laziest) way to write code.
+- [no-module](tree/master/no-module) : everything in one file and in the global scope.
+Quick'n'dirty.
+- [brunch](tree/master/brunch) : straight port using Brunch and the CommonJS module format.
+Much better.